-6.6 Fast introduction
+9.6 Fast introduction

-At the first commissioning respectively after an overall reset with PowerON again of the CPU, the Ethernet PG/OP channel has no IP address.
-This can only be reached by its MAC address.
-By means of the MAC address, which is printed at the front as 'MAC PG/OP:...', you can assign IP address data.
+At the first start-up respectively at an over all reset with an PowerON again, the Ethernet PG/OP channel and PROFINET IO controller do not have any IP address.
+These may only be reached via its MAC address.
+IP address parameters may be assigned to the corresponding component by means of the MAC addresses, which may be found printed at the front with the sequence 1. address PROFINET IO controller and beneath address Ethernet PG/OP channel.
 The assignment takes place directly via the hardware configuration of the Siemens SIMATIC Manager.